jjs6791/jQueryGetPreviousNewFormValues/README.md

 # jQueryGetPreviousNewFormValues
-A jQuery function that creates a JavaScript object of previous and new form values.
+A jQuery function that creates a hidden form field of previous and new form values.
 Useful for audit logs.